This article will provide you with details and a full YouTube TV Review.

 What is YouTube TV?

 YouTube TV is an IPTV service that offers live and on-demand content.
-It provides users with live television through over 70 channels right to your preferred device.
+It provides users with live television through over 70 channels right to their preferred device.

 YouTube TV is compatible with most popular devices such as the Amazon Firestick, which is perfect for cord-cutters.
 If you want to know more about installing the YouTube TV app on your Firestick, click the link below.